Physical Development Committee

 Provides recommendations for:

 - Recommend and maintain established design criteria within which CSU can develop our campuses aesthetically, including attention to wayfinding, signage/graphics, and site furnishings.

 - Recommend and maintain criteria for within which CSU can develop inclusive and safe access on our campuses for all students, employees, and visitors.
 Examples include attention to campus circulation (pedestrian, bike, and vehicle transit), lighting, policy related to access, etc.

 - Review and make recommendations on proposals submitted concerning generic naming or renaming of CSU facilities and locations.

 - Review current and proposed uses of University owned and operated water resources and make recommendations for its management.

-- Coordinate with Facilities Management for involvement with the construction standards.
+- Coordinate with Facilities Management for involvement with the planning and design standards.
 These standards should be approved and supported by the Physical Development Committee.

 - University Public Art Collection

 - The University Public Art Committee (UPAC) is a subcommittee of the Physical Development Committee.
 For more information, visit UPAC’s webpage.